The Hodge numbers of O'Grady 10 via Ng\^o strings: The manifolds and as -regular weak abelian fibrations

-\begin{rmk} \la{caso0m0} Hypotheses $a)$, $b)$ and $c)$ are necessary conditions on $v$ for the existence of a coherent sheaf $\m F$ on $\ks$ such that $v(\m F)=v$.
-In the papers \cite[Def.
+\begin{rmk} \la{caso0m0} Conditions $a)$, $b)$ and $c)$ are necessary on $v$ for the existence of a coherent sheaf $\m F$ with $v(\m F)=v$.
+In \cite[Def.
 0.1]{Yoshioka-Moduli-Ab} and \cite[Def.
-5.1]{Bayer-Macri-Proj}, in case $b)$ it is assumed that $v_4 \neq 0$.
-This assumption ensures that, for $v$ primitive and for a generic polarization, semistability implies stability for $\m F$.
-Since this is automatic when $NS(\ks)\simeq \zed$, we drop this assumption (see \cite[Remark 2.6]{Pe-Ra-sing}). \end{rmk}
+5.1]{Bayer-Macri-Proj}, in case $b)$ it is assumed that $v_4 \neq 0$ in order to ensure that for primitive $v$ and generic polarization, semistability implies stability for $\m F$.
+Since this is automatic if $NS(\ks)\simeq \zed$, we drop this assumption (cf. \cite[Rmk 2.6]{Pe-Ra-sing}).
+However, in the few cases where we deal with K3 surfaces with higher Picard rank (Remark \ref{non general} and Theorem B$'$), we refer to the notion of positivity for Mukai vectors given in \cite[Def.
+0.1]{Yoshioka-Moduli-Ab} and \cite[Def.
+5.1]{Bayer-Macri-Proj} \end{rmk}